Is Your Email App Spying on You? Probably, but Spike Won’t!

 Ever get the feeling that you’re being watched?
 That someone is following you?
 That the guy sitting on the bench over there—guy in a trench coat, guy holding a large newspaper with two eye holes cut out—is actually spying on you?
 Or maybe it’s something a little more insidious.
 Those Amazon ads you keep seeing.
 Google Predict’s uncanny knack of knowing what you’re searching for after typing just two letters.
 That Facebook getaway suggestion that you only talked to your friends about.

 Or perhaps it’s even closer to home.
 Your inbox, for example.

 It’s scary to think that your email app may be spying on you, and that there’s big money to be made in selling on the contents of your inbox to data-hungry commercial concerns!
-Just this week, in fact, Vice revealed that popular email provider Edison was raking its users’ inboxes for its “Edison Trends” and “Trends Direct” programs.
+Just last year, in fact, Vice revealed that popular email provider Edison was raking its users’ inboxes for its “Edison Trends” and “Trends Direct” programs.
 Programs that provide “detailed behavior patterns to improve your customers’ experience and business results.”

 Pretty scary stuff.